MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-capacity-settings.md

 ## Fabric capacity deletion

 To delete a Fabric capacity, go to the Fabric Admin portal and choose **Capacity settings** > **Fabric capacities**.
 Select the gear icon in the **Actions** column of the capacity you want to delete.
 In the settings side pane for the capacity that opens, select **Manage Fabric capacities in Azure**.
-Then, on the Microsoft Fabric page that opens, click into the capacity you want to delete and select **Delete**.
+Then, on the Azure portal page that opens, click into the capacity you want to delete and select **Delete**.

 When you delete a Fabric capacity, Fabric items in workspaces assigned to the capacity are soft-deleted and become unusable.
 These Fabric items will still appear in the Onelake data hub and in the workspace list, but any attempt to open or use them will result in an error.
 They become usable again if, within seven days of deleting the capacity, the workspace is associated with a Fabric or Premium capacity in the same region as original deleted capacity.